Skip to main content

 (C) What are the mandatory verifications for expedited service certifications?

-(2) The county agency shall require the applicant to register for work when an exemption is not met.
-The agency may attempt to register other assistance group members, but it shall not prevent the authorization of an eligible expedited assistance group.
+(2) The county agency is to require the applicant to register for work when an exemption is not met.
+The agency may attempt to register other assistance group members, but it is not to prevent the authorization of an eligible expedited assistance group.

 (D) What verification is necessary for normal application processing?

-Assistance groups certified under normal processing standards (as opposed to expedited processing standards) shall provide verification of all the following items:
+Assistance groups certified under normal processing standards (as opposed to expedited processing standards) are to provide verification of all the following items:

 (1) Gross income.

 (2) Rent or mortgage payment.
-Homeless assistance groups claiming shelter expenses shall provide verification of their shelter expense to qualify for the homeless shelter deduction.
-When a homeless assistance group has difficulty in obtaining traditional types of verification of shelter costs, the county agency shall obtain alternate types of verification that accurately verify the expense.
+Homeless assistance groups claiming shelter expenses are to provide verification of their shelter expense to qualify for the homeless shelter deduction.
+When a homeless assistance group has difficulty in obtaining traditional types of verification of shelter costs, the county agency is to obtain alternate types of verification that accurately verify the expense.

 (3) Utility and shelter expenses.